2025 Court of Honor induction ceremony held at Camp Ripley

 |2

-This work, 2025 Court of Honor induction ceremony held at Camp Ripley [Image 76 of 76], by SSG Mahsima Alkamooneh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2025 Court of Honor induction ceremony held at Camp Ripley, by SSG Bob Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.